 Obviously these will not work on a pumpkin patch as it would be cumbersome and take too long.
 You can put vinegar on your pumpkin, but over time this will cause it to rot so I would avoid this.

 Wikihow has lots more suggestions including hot pepper sauce and repellent ideas on how to keep squirrels away from pumpkins.
+Squirrels and lots of other rodents absolutely detest pepper, and garlic as well.
+We know these foods give off strange smells so it might be what you need.

 Prevent Squirrels Eating Pumpkin Plants From Your Yard